Recovery: 1-2 weeks

-You should plan to take 1-2 weeks off work for your breast reduction procedure.
+You should plan to take on to two weeks off work for your breast reduction procedure.
 During your recovery, you will be provided with certain exercise restrictions to ensure proper healing.
 If you have a desk job that does not require much movement, you will likely be able to return to work sooner.
 However, if your job required more strenuous activity, you might need more time off.
 Dr. Kayastha can discuss how long you should plan to take off work during your consultation so you can feel fully prepared.

 Breast reduction surgery takes two to four hours.
 It’s performed in the hospital using general anesthesia.
 You will be able to go home the day of your breast reduction procedure but should have someone there to drive you home and care for you during the first 24 hours.
 Recovery will then take one to two weeks with several months to show the final results of your procedure.

 Can breast grow back after reduction?

 Its possible to experience breast growth after a reduction procedure, especially with weight fluctuations or pregnancy.
 Its important to be at a stable weight and have no future plans for pregnancy before undergoing your procedure.